65 Best Haircuts for Men in 2022 — Modern Hairstyles for Men by GATSBY

 Men's Hairstyles with Added Mess

 Feeling a little wild lately?
 A messy hairstyle can really go well with that personality.
-If you've got thick hair, though, you may find it difficult to shape your hair the way you want it.
+If you've got thick hair, though, you may find it difficult to shape it the way you want.
 Fortunately, some styles can make you look as wild as you want without forcing your hair to stand up in weird shapes.
-This haircut, for example, is a simple spiked haircut that uses wax to keep it in place.

 Side parts, in a way, are more of an accessory to a hairstyle than a hairstyle in itself.
 For example, you can add one into a quiff, a slicked-back haircut or even a pomp if you're feeling daring.
 There are plenty of reasons to throw in a side part, since they make your top more pronounced while presenting a cleaner look.